hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     Compile and test your modified program.

  6. Modify the `partial_sum_kernel` such that each thread block computes only a single partial sum.
-In the end, the `i`'th thread block should store it's partial sum to `y[i]`.
+The `i`'th thread block should store it's partial sum to `y[i]`.
 Take a look at the `final_sum_kernel` kernel and see what could be reused make this happen.

     Remember to modify the `main` function such that the length of the vector `y` (given by the variable `m`) is the same as the number of thread block in